kevinthecity/backend_starter/README.md

 }
 ```

-1. This token is your JSON web token, and you should send this up in a header to authorize your graphql requests.
+7. This token is your JSON web token, and you should send this up in a header to make authenticated graphql requests.

 ```
 {